Mediation With Representation

 Collaborative Lawyers in Eastbourne, Hailsham, Polegate and Meads

 Traditionally, when couples separate, they each take independent legal advice from specialist family solicitors.
 Working through their lawyers, they try to reach an agreement on how best to settle their differences.

 They work out how to share the assets – and the responsibilities.
 For example the children, as they each go their separate ways.

 In many cases, with our help, couples reach an agreement in this way.
 Where they do not, it is often left to Family Courts to decide.

 Mediation is often a good way of resolving matters without Court involvement.
-Please see the following link – mediation services
+Please read more on mediation services

 However, some clients find that traditional mediation (where lawyers do not attend) does not work in all cases.

 A collaborative approach is often described as ‘mediation with representation’ and has the highest success rate of all.

 With collaborative law, you and your former partner sit down and with the help of your own solicitors, together in the same room, work out a resolution ‘face to face’.

 Clearly, this is not for everybody, but in those cases where you feel you can work with your former partner, this is an excellent and cost-effective way of resolving matters without Court action.